-International travelers have made France the world’s most visited country for more than 20 years.
+International travelers have made France the world’s most visited country for over 20 years.
 And the reasons why France is famous go beyond being a popular travel destination.
 The Eiffel Tower, the cheese… I’m sure you can list a few.
 But can you make it up to 15?

 Planning a trip to France?
 Have a look at the 50 things you need to know before traveling to France.